-1. Swimming is a Basic Survival Skill!
+1. Swimming Is a Basic Survival Skill

 Learn to swim.
-If you know how to tread water and swim to the water's edge it will potentially save your life and the life of a child or other adults.
+If you know how to tread water and swim to the water's edge, it potentially will save your life and the life of a child or other adults.
 Taking lessons is the best way to learn.
 The odds are, if you can find a public or private swimming pool, someone is giving lessons there.
 The Red Cross has an excellent swim school for ages 6 to adult.
 See if there is one near you.

-2. Join a swim team
+2. Join a Swim Team

-3. Going from GOOD to BETTER
+3. Going from Good to Better

-4. When in doubt, TREAD
+4. When in Doubt, Tread

-5. Take a SCUBA or Life Guard Course
+5. Take a SCUBA or Lifeguard Course

 6. Join a Fitness Center with a Pool

 Not everyone is so lucky to have a pool nearby their work or home.
 But if you do, you will need access to a pool several times a week if you are serious about mastering water confidence to the tune of Navy SEALs, Air Force PJs, divers and rescue swimmers, and USMC RECON.
-It takes 5-6 hours of time in the water per week for most people to master the skills required to be water confident.
-See why - Water Confidence Training (USAF PJ style)
+It takes 5-6 hours in the water per week for most people to master the skills required to be water confident.
+See why -- Water Confidence Training (USAF PJ style)

 7. Practice Drownproofing

-8. Water Filled Mask
+8. Water-Filled Mask

-There are many other ways to build water confidence, but the true key is to get in the water more often and your confidence will grow every day.
+There are many other ways to build water confidence, but the true key is to get in the water more often, and your confidence will grow every day.